Summary

 Phase 3: The journey back to baseline

-But this can be a slow process.
+But this process can be slow.

 And how long it takes for gut bacteria to recover after antibiotics varies from person to person.